rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

     !!!
 Question

         Write down the contents:

-4. Rename the file12 to temp_file12
+4. Rename the file12 to temp_file12:

     ```bash
     [root@localhost folder1]# mv file12 temp_file12
     ```

-5. Without changing directory rename the file21 and file22 in folder2 to temp_file21 and temp_file22 respectively.
+5. Without changing directory rename the file21 and file22 in "folder2" to temp_file21 and temp_file22 respectively:

     ```bash
     [root@localhost folder1]# mv   /root/folder2/file21     /root/folder2/temp_file21

     [root@localhost folder1]# mv   /root/folder2/file22    /root/folder2/temp_file22
     ```

 6. Without changing your current directory list the contents of folder2.
 What is the command to do this?
 Also list the output of the command?

 ## Exercise 7

 ### `cp`

-"cp" command stands for copy.
+The `cp` command stands for copy.
 It makes copies of files or directories.

-1. Change your directory to the folder2 directory.
+1. Change your directory to the "folder2" directory.

-2. Copy the contents of folder2 (temp_file21 and temp_file22) to folder1
+2. Copy the contents of "folder2" (temp_file21 and temp_file22) to "folder1:"

     ```bash
     [root@localhost folder2]# cp  temp_file21  temp_file22    ../folder1
     ```

 3. List the contents of folder1.

     ```bash
     [root@localhost folder2]# ls  ../folder1
     temp_file11  temp_file12  temp_file21  temp_file22
     ```

 4. List the contents of folder2.
 Note that the original copies of temp_file21 and temp_file22  remain in  folder2.

     ```bash